 Scene of North Korean and Japanese soldiers at the Ponbu kindergarten

-Please note that this place tends to be backed with Chinese groups, so we recommend you to ask your guides to take you to the performance room a bit earlier so that you can have a great spot secured!
+Please note that this place tends to be packed with Chinese groups, so we recommend you to ask your guides to take you to the performance room a bit earlier so that you can have a great spot secured!

 Chinese tourists pose with the kindergarten's children

 This is a fascinating spot in Sinuiju.
 The bottom floor is full of portraits of the leaders and of propaganda posters portraying their devotion to the Korean people.
 Some show scenes of daily life in North Korea; schools, libraries, policemen, soldiers, etc.

 Located near the train station and across the street from the giant portraits of the leaders Kim Il Sung and Kim Jong Il, the Eternity Tower was erected to state that the leaders remain for eternity in the Korean people’s heart and that they live forever.

 You can see the portraits of the Leaders President Kim Il Sung and Chairman Kim Jong Il across the street from the Eternity Tower.

 Right in the city centre, behind the grand statues of the leaders, it explains the revolutionary activities of the leaders.

 The museum hosts several original ancient relics including skeletons and original ancient tools found in the region.
 Pictures cannot be taken inside the museum in order to conserve these relics well.